vishnu350/rs-mainspring-winder/README.md

 # Introduction
 This is the 3D printable "Rising Sun" watch mainspring winder for watchmaking hobbyists.
 The RS nickname is derived from the fingergrip knurling pattern on the top of the winder.
-This is the 2021 solution to hobbiyst mainspring winding woes.
-It is derived from the work by Fratink: https://www.thingiverse.com/thing:3540660
+This is the 2021 solution to hobbiyst mainspring winding woes and it proudly comes with **absolutely zero warranty**.
+Use it at your own risk.

 Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1000 Bergeon set to wind their vintage unbranded mainsprings/barrels.
 In the worst case scenario, the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding, which will definately kink or damage the mainspring.
 Worry not, as I have come to your rescue.

 This FreeCAD based mainspring winder is designed to be 3D printed, and will approximately cost $5/set by most 3D print service providers (use eBay to find someone near you).
 The design is parameterized, allowing you to dynamically change the size/dimensions of the winder and the entire design will be recalculated accordingly.

-The RS mainspring winder is a pleasure to use when constructed correctly, and it will not kink or damage the mainspring due to PLA material being softer than steel, but is tough enough to withstand the winding stress.
-Due to this, it may even be viable for professional vintage watch restorers.
+The RS mainspring winder is a pleasure to use when constructed correctly, and can wind clockwise and counter-clockwise mainsprings.
+It will not kink or damage the mainspring due to PLA material being softer than steel, but still tough enough to withstand the winding stress.
+Due to this, it may even be viable for professional watchmakers.

 ##### TODO: Add link to video here.